Greece Moments Greece Moments

 Lonely hinterland of Halki

-White chapels in the middle of the barren landscape set interesting colour accents.
-Occasionally beekeepers have set up their hives, the Chalki Honey is very popular.
-If you want to explore this bizarre area on foot, you should take enough water and provisions with you, as there are no places to stop for refreshments and little shade.
+White chapels in the middle of the barren landscape add interesting splashes of colour.
+Occasionally beekeepers have set up their hives — Chalki honey is very popular.
+If you want to explore this rugged area on foot, you should bring enough water and provisions, as there are no places to stop for refreshments and very little shade.

 A wide paved road leads about 7.5 km into the hinterland of the island.
 The so-called Tarpon Springs Boulevard was donated by emigrated Chalkiots from the city of the same name in the USA.